 - After the first row of planks are up, I used a penny to create a tiny space to make it look like real “shiplap.”

 6. The next step was a tedious one!
 I bought cheap black paint and used a thin paintbrush to paint in between the vinyl floor lines.
 Since I was painting the actual vinyl, I didn’t worry about being messy or keeping the black paint in the lines.

 7. The next step is my favorite one; PAINTING the SHIPLAP!
 A few words of wisdom from experience; Use a FINE FINISH ROLLER like you see here.
 The surface is not flat due to the spaces in between the planks, so you don’t want to paint the black lines.
 I found that a fine finish roller almost eliminated the issue of accidentally painting the black lines.
 I did have to go back and touch up some of the lines after I painted my faux shiplap.

 Side Note: Since I’ve published this post I’ve had a lot of comments regarding the black paint lines in between the boards.
-If your walls are a solid medium or darker shade, then it would be easier for you to paint the boards white first before you glue them to the wall.
-Then there would be no need to paint the black lines.
-Since I had a multi colored mural behind the wall, I had to either paint the wall a solid color first, or paint the black lines.
+If your walls are a solid medium or darker shade, then it would be easier for you to paint the boards white first before you glue them to the wall (and you probably wont need to paint in between the planks).
+Since I had a multi colored mural behind the wall, I had to paint the wall a solid color first, or paint black lines in between.
 I thought it would be easier to paint the black lines in between the boards.

 Note: this post contains affiliate links.
 If you purchase from one of these links I will make a small commission, but in no way will you pay more.
 This is a means to keep this little blog up and running!